Two pairs and a free, quality eye exam for just $79.95

 “Your contacts could be pink or purple or any crazy color,” Dr. Czirr says, “but they’re still a serious medical device.
 All the usual rules for safety still apply.”

 Thinking about making your brown eyes blue?
 Going from gray to green?
-Looking for a permanent change or just a fresh look for a wedding, a class reunion, or a costume party?
+Looking for a daily change or just a fresh look for a wedding, a class reunion, or a costume party?
 No matter what color you start with—or what color you’d like to try—it’s important to follow a few simple rules before making the switch.

 Has it been a while since your last eye checkup?
 Now’s the time to book an appointment!
-Click here to find an appointment time that fits your schedule.

 Whether your lenses are colored or clear, you still need to visit an optometrist for an eye exam to make sure you’re getting exactly the right lens for your eye.